ExpediaGroup/graphql-kotlin/docs/server/spring.md

 At a minimum, in order for `graphql-kotlin-spring-server` to automatically configure your GraphQL web server you need to specify list of supported packages that can be scanned for exposing your schema objects through reflections.

+You can do this through the spring application config or by overriding the `SchemaGeneratorConfig` bean.
+See customization below.

 ```yaml
 graphql:
   packages:
     - "com.your.package"
 ```

 In order to expose your queries, mutations and/or subscriptions in the GraphQL schema you simply need to implement corresponding marker interface and they will be automatically picked up by `graphql-kotlin-spring-server`